Amazon’s Boxing Day sale is almost upon us – Here’s what you need to know

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Boxing Day 2021: The best deals to expect in this year’s sale
+Amazon Boxing Day 2021: The best early deals on Apple AirPods, Lego, Shark vacuums and more

 Get ready to bag a bargain on tech, TVs, home appliances and more